OFFIS-mosaik/mosaik/docs/glossary.rst

    Simulation Model
       The representation of a :term:`model <model>` in programming code..

+   Simulation time
+      The "internal" time of the simulation, i.e., the time of the simulated world.
+      In mosaik, this time is measured in steps starting from the start of the simulation.
+      Conventionally, one step represents one second, but this can be adjusted by changing the ``time_resolution`` when creating a :class:`mosaik.World`.

    Simulator
       A program that contains the implementation of one or more :term:`simulation models <simulation model>` and is able to execute these